getsentry/sentry-php/UPGRADE-2.0.md

   $client->getConfig()->setPrefixes(...);
   ```

-- The methods `Client::getAppPath` and `Client::setAppPath` have been removed.
+- The methods `Raven_Client::getAppPath` and `Raven_Client::setAppPath` have been
+  removed.
 You should use `Configuration::getProjectRoot` and `Configuration::setProjectRoot`
   instead.

   Before: